-Dance class offered for Special Olympics athletes
+Dance studio offers class for Special Olympics athletes

 The Force 2.0 dance studio in Farmington is offering a hip-hop class for Special Olympics athletes.
 Crista Farmer, owner of the studio, says, "They love to hug and love to dance.
 They just let go when they’re dancing."
 Steve Lewis/The Daily Times